Survey: JavaScript is the Most-Used Language, But Java is the Most Popular - Slashdot

 Fortran used to get a lot of use in the math areas, but they've all switched to python (numpy), R, or matlab.
 Combined, these do everything fortran did but better.

-It's important to remember that there are an order of magnitude more programmers now than there were in the days cobol was popular, and
+It's important to remember that there are an order of magnitude more programmers now than there were in the days cobol was popular, and they write a lot of code.
+Java is the new COBOL, and has been for 15 years.

 Re: (Score:2)